oaglazunova/Interoperable-and-modular-HDT-system-prototype/README.md

   - `users.json`: Provides details about users, including their connected apps for each health domain and the associated authentication tokens.

 #### **`HDT_CORE_INFRASTRUCTURE` Subfolder**
-- **Purpose**: Handles data fetching, parsing, authentication, and API exposure.
+- **Purpose**: Handles data fetching, parsing, authentication, and API exposure (to be extended with more available data sources and API endpoints).
 - **Key Files**:
   - `auth.py`: Implements an authentication and authorization decorator based on API keys, user permissions, and required actions.
   - `GAMEBUS_DIABETES_fetch.py`: Fetches Trivia and SugarVita from the GameBus API.